HackYourFutureBelgium/new-applicants-assignment/README.md

 ## Overview

 Welcome to HYF-BE!
-Your first assignment is to **reverse engineer** and rebuild a personal **portfolio website** using only **HTML** and **CSS**.
-This exercise will challenge your ability to understand the structure of a webpage and recreate it from scratch while showcasing your creativity.
+Your first assignment is to **reverse-engineer** and rebuild a personal **portfolio website** using only **HTML** and **CSS**.
+This exercise will help you understand the structure of a webpage and recreate it from scratch while allowing room for your own creativity.

 ### What is a Portfolio?

-A **portfolio** is a personalized website that highlights your skills, projects, and experience.
-It’s a crucial tool for web developers to demonstrate their expertise and creativity to potential employers or clients.
-In this assignment, you’ll rebuild an example portfolio to hone your HTML and CSS skills.
+A **portfolio** is a personalized website that showcases your skills, projects, and experience.
+For developers, it's an essential tool to demonstrate expertise and creativity to potential employers or clients.
+In this assignment, you'll rebuild an example portfolio to strengthen your HTML and CSS skills.

 Here’s the portfolio you will reverse-engineer: [Portfolio](https://mileenka.github.io/Portfolio/index.html#about).